Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

 Day 2: Exploring the Andean Highlands

-Our Ecuador adventure begins with an immersion in the striking landscape and cultural heritage of the Andean Highlands.
+Our Ecuador adventure begins with an immersion in the natural history and cultural heritage of the Andean Highlands, a region defined by high volcanic peaks and deep-blue lakes.
 Specific activities will depend on the departure you have chosen and the location of your Otavalo accommodations.
 For details, please click here

 for Hacienda Zuleta, click here